Ultimate Perth to Exmouth Road Trip Itinerary (2025)

 The wildlife was a highlight of the tour.
 We saw the incredible Thorny Devil Lizard, sting rays, turtles and even a pod of dolphins splashing around.

-Our tour took us around the park.
+Our tour took us all around the park.
 Stops included Point Peron, where we waded through the shallows looking for cockles and learning about this history of the park.
+Continuing onto Bottle Bay, we explored the red cliffs and snorkelled in turquoise water.

-Our last stop was a visit to Skipjack Point, where we marvelled at the marine life in the crystal clear waters below.
+After a late lunch we continued our journey, with our last stop being a visit Skipjack Point, where we marvelled at the marine life in the crystal-clear waters below.

 We ended the day with a dip in the waters of Peron Homestead hot tub before being dropped back at our accommodation.
+All in all, a fantastic day out and one of the highlights of our road trip.

 Camping in Francois Peron National Park

 There are five DPAW managed campground within Francois Peron National Park.
 Unlike most campsites, these cannot be booked in advance.
-All campers are required to be self reliant, with no drinking water available.
+All campers are required to be self-reliant, with no drinking water available.

 Day 6 – Shark Bay to Exmouth